Exhibition — 5 Dec 2020 until 25 Apr 2021

 As an international museum, the Stedelijk is a global player in contemporary and modern art and design.
 But no matter how international, the collection is largely an agglomeration of art works by white, male, European and North American makers.
 The vast majority of the world is not represented.

 El Anatsui, In the World But Don’t Know the World, 2009, aluminum and copper wire, 560 x 1,000 cm, Stedelijk Museum Amsterdam and Kunstmuseum Bern.
-Acquired with support of the Vereniging Rembrandt (thanks in part to its Titus Fonds, its Themafonds Naoorlogse en Hedendaagse Kunst and its Coleminks Fonds), Mondriaan Fund, BankGiro Loterij and the Stiftung GegenwART, with special thanks to the SIGG COLLECTION @ El Anatsui. (back) And Klara Lidén, Disco (left) en Joke (right), 2020.
+Acquired with support of the Rembrandt Association (thanks in part to its Titus Fonds, its Themafonds Naoorlogse en Hedendaagse kunst, its Van Rijn Fonds and its Coleminks Fonds), the Mondriaan Fund, the BankGiro Loterij and Stiftung GegenwART, with special thanks to the SIGG COLLECTION @ El Anatsui. (back) And Klara Lidén, Disco (left) en Joke (right), 2020.
 Thanks to Sadie Coles HQ, London.
 Photo Peter Tijhuis

 Now 125 years old, the Stedelijk is ready for broadening, inclusion and polyphony.
 With more art by makers of colour, and women, with different stories and new visual languages.
 Small World Real World marks a new beginning for a broader, more inclusive Stedelijk.
 It is a sequel to the exhibition How Far How Near (2014/15), which challenged the narrow geographic focus of the museum's collection and presentation policy.